 - How to cook chicken satay in the air fryer.
 You can cook this chicken in the air fryer as well.
 Do not thread them and place about 10 cubed chicken pieces in the air fryer basket at a time.
 Cook at 350 F for 25 minutes, shaking the basket halfway through.
 You won't get the charred grill marks but they taste amazing and so tender.

-More Skewer Recipes
+More Chicken Skewer Recipes

-- Easy Greek Chicken Souvlaki Skewers
+- Greek Chicken Souvlaki Skewers

 - Teriyaki Chicken Skewers with Pineapple